aosabook/500lines/same-origin-policy/doc/chapter.md

 ```
 `ReadDom` returns the content the target document, but does not modify it; `WriteDom`, on the other hand, sets the new content of the target document to `new_dom`.

 In addition, a script can modify various properties of a document, such as its width, height, domain, and title.
-For the discussion of the SOP, we are only interested in the domain property, which can be modified by scripts using `SetDomain` function:
+For the discussion of the SOP, we are only interested in the domain property, which can be modified by scripts using the `SetDomain` function:
 ```
 sig SetDomain extends BrowserOp { new_domain : set Domain }{
   doc = from.context